Dolores Huerta Foundation Staff

 He returned to Bakersfield after obtaining his Ph.D., and has committed himself to the pursuit of social justice.
 He interned for the Dolores Huerta Foundation in 2012 and came on board as staff in August 2015.
 He will be providing support to the Dolores Huerta Foundation and Kern Education Justice Collaborative’s pursuit of education justice in Kern County Schools.

-Irlanda has been a Community Organizer for the Dolores Huerta Foundation since June 08, 2010.
+Tulare Organizer Irlanda Ramirez is a seasoned organizer with the Dolores Huerta Foundation, she is bilingual in English/Spanish.
 She is from Venezuela, where she was trained as a teacher.
 Irlanda previously worked with the Education Department in Venezuela for fourteen years, and has worked in schools as an elementary teacher.
 In the United States, Irlanda served as an organizer for the Parents Institute for Quality Education, and was also a PIQE parent.
+She has organized community members in both Lindsay and Woodlake since 2010 and 2013 respectively.
+She has established education committees in Woodlake and Lindsay and has successfully coached them to achieve the Healthy Thursdays Program.
+She worked with Woodlake parents who successfully advocated for simultaneous translation at school board meetings as well translation of all written materials in Spanish.
+Irlanda is also received Train the Trainer training from Jane Alvarado-Banister on Sugary Sweetened Beverages and provided the training to 15 parents and youth.
+Irlanda also graduated from the Sierra Health Foundation’s leadership program in 2016.

 Yesenia “Jess” Contreras is a long-time resident of Arvin, California.
 Active in sports, she benefited from Title IV programs.
 She was one of a few girls on the Arvin High School Freshman Football Team.
 She was a founding member of LINK Crew, which mentored incoming freshmen.
 After graduating high school, she coached Arvin Little League Baseball for two years.